sricheta92/Freelancer-Prototype-Lab3-SpringBoot/README.md

 # Freelancer Prototype

-Freelancer like scalable web application developed in MERN Stack
+Freelancer like scalable web application developed in React JS, SQL and Spring Boot Stack

 ![alt text](screenshots/Capture.PNG "Landing page")

 ### Prerequisites

 ```
-should have NodeJS installed in your system.
+should have Spring Boot installed in your system.
 ```
 ## Getting Started